 To change a setting, tap the default value (e.g. S 1/50 for shutter speed) to view the manual setting dial.
 Slide the dial left or right to choose your preferred setting.

-- Exposure stacking: Take multiple shots at different exposures and merge them to capture High Dynamic Range (HDR)
+- Exposure bracketing: Take multiple shots at different exposures and merge them to capture High Dynamic Range (HDR)

 - Focus stacking: Take multiple shots at different focus positions and merge them to increase sharpness and depth of field

-- Long exposure blending: Take multiple shots and average the pixels to create a longer exposure
+- Long exposure stacking: Take multiple shots and average the pixels to create a longer exposure

 - Grid: Show a grid for the Rule of Thirds or Golden Ratio to assist composition